 Analgesics like Aspirin, Ibuprofen, and other NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) can cause black stools but are more worrisome.
 Prolonged use of these drugs can damage the inner lining of the stomach and cause bleeding.
 When this blood mixes with poop, it turns black.

 If you have been using these NSAIDs for a long period for conditions like chronic pain and arthritis and have recently developed black stools, you may be bleeding in your gut.
 Please see your doctor as soon as possible for further evaluation.

 Gastroenteritis is the inflammation of the stomach and small intestines usually due to an infection.
 The infection causes the gut to be sore (inflamed) and some amount of blood is released which then ends up in the stool.

-It is not a common cause of black stools and the infection would have to be very severe.
+It is not a common cause of black coffee-looking stools and the infection would have to be very severe.
 Gastroenteritis more commonly causes nausea, vomiting, diarrhea, abdominal cramps, fever and loss of appetite.

 If you have symptoms of gastroenteritis and you notice black or bloody stools, please see your doctor immediately.

 This is by far the commonest reason why your poop may look like coffee grounds.

 When there is bleeding in the gut, it undergoes some chemical changes and ends up coloring the poop black.

 The human gut is very extensive and a bleed anywhere from the esophagus to the intestines can cause black stools.
 There are specific conditions that have been known to cause black stools, the commonest ones are: